GoogleCloudPlatform/cloud-foundation-fabric/networking/ilb-next-hop/README.md

 # Internal Load Balancer as Next Hop

-This example bootstraps a minimal infrastructure for testing [ILB as next hop](https://cloud.google.com/load-balancing/docs/internal/ilb-next-hop-overview),  using simple Linux gateway VMS between two VPCs, to emulate virtual appliances.
+This example bootstraps a minimal infrastructure for testing [ILB as next hop](https://cloud.google.com/load-balancing/docs/internal/ilb-next-hop-overview),  using simple Linux gateway VMS between two VPCs to emulate virtual appliances.

 The following diagram shows the resources created by this example